 Get A Massage

 Most people consider a massage as satisfaction or indulgence.
 However, massages have become quite popular in recent times to alleviate pain and that too at a cellular level.
 According to recent researches, massages also have the potential to decrease inflammation and increase the cellular activity considerably.
-The best time to get a massage is just after you have exercised to reduce the pain caused by DOMS.
+The best time to get a massage is just after you have exercised to reduce the pain caused by DOMS or sore muscles.
 Not only this but massages can also enhance the ability of your body to fight DOMS in the long run.
 Hence, use relaxing massages to your advantage to enable tissue regeneration and reduce fibrosis effectively.

 Other Recovery Methods